LinguaPhylo/linguaPhylo.github.io/developer/java-dev.md

 This file name is same as the SPI file name concatenated with its package, which is required by the mechanism.

-But please __note__ the recommended LPhy extension mechanism is using the Java module system and configuring the SPI and providers in the `module-info.java` file, which is a different mechanism comparing with the provider configuration file under the resources subfolder.
+__Please note__ the recommended LPhy extension mechanism is using the Java module system and configuring the SPI and providers in the `module-info.java` file, which is a different mechanism comparing with the provider configuration file under the resources subfolder.